paragoner1/crisis-companion/DEMO_SCRIPT_SIMPLE.md

 🎬 Scene 1: App Launch & Setup
 ================================
-Welcome to Solana SOS - the phone you can't live without.
+Welcome to Solana SOS - Creating the phone you can't live without.
 This is a voice-activated emergency response app that works offline and online.
 ✅ App permissions: Microphone, Location, Contacts
 ✅ Main dashboard with emergency button ready